 5. Try essential oils

-This treatment has very little medical research to support it, but anecdotal evidence suggests tea tree oil, a type of essential oil, helps eliminate vaginal odor.
-This essential oil has natural antimicrobial and antifungal properties, which may help reduce and eliminate bacteria.
-First, mix a few drops of tea tree oil with water.
-Then, apply a drop or two to the outside of your vagina.
-Repeat this for three to five days.
-If symptoms don’t improve or worsen, discontinue use.
+Essential oil treatment has very little medical research to support it, but anecdotal evidence suggests tea tree oil, a type of essential oil that has natural antimicrobial and antifungal properties, may help reduce and eliminate bacteria.

 6. Soak in vinegar